alpana02/HackeRamp-Libaas/README.md

 ## Starting the model on the machine:

 ### Try on for accessories:
-1)Install the dependency from requirements.txt.
+1) Install the dependency from requirements.txt.
-2)The following versions are must Python =3.6.5.
+2) The following versions are must Python =3.6.5.
-3)Tensorflow 1.15.0
+3) Tensorflow 1.15.0
-4)Run the code by navigating to target folder and typing python jewelcode.py
+4) Run the code by navigating to target folder and typing python jewelcode.py

 ### Try on for apparels:
-1)Install Unity 2017.3.0f3
+1) Install Unity 2017.3.0f3
-2)Download all packages
+2) Download all packages
-3)Go to game mode and click Play button.
+3) Go to game mode and click Play button.

 ### Some snippets of our prototype: